 - Consider setting locks on outgoing funds

 This is something cybersecurity experts do that most people don’t think of.
-They try not to choose a security question with an answer a motivated thief can learn (such as your mother’s maiden name) or guess (such as pizza being your favorite food).
-If they have no choice they submit a false answer.
+They try not to choose a security question with an answer a motivated thief can learn (such as your mother’s maiden name) or guess (such as pizza is your favorite food).
+If they have no choice, they submit a false answer.
 This still gives them access to their account and is more secure.

-If you know or suspect a password has been stolen, especially to a high or medium risk account change it immediately, even if it means going through a password reset and that is a hassle.
-If the email account or username has been changed contact the company immediately.
-That’s a sign that someone has taken over your account.
+If you know or suspect a password has been stolen, especially to a high or medium-risk account/s, change it immediately, even if it means going through a password reset, which is a hassle.
+If the email account or username has been changed, contact the company immediately.